 Yet again, this is one factor that dog owners should really keep in mind.

-The truth is, giving them a high fat diet not only puts our dogs at the risk of obesity, but can also act as a gateway for multiple other problems.
+The truth is, giving them a high-fat diet not only puts our dogs at the risk of obesity but can also act as a gateway to multiple other problems.

 To put things in perspective, a dog should have no more than 14 grams of fat per day.
 And even less so if they are already obese.
 At the same time, one ounce of walnuts contains 18 grams of fat!

 So, while your dog can have four to five walnuts as a treat from time to time, feeding them a hefty amount could potentially be disastrous.

 And whilst all the aforementioned ideas are a reason for this, the major cause is the threat of pancreatitis.